rfjakob/gocryptfs/Documentation/MANPAGE.md

 #### -ctlsock string
 Create a control socket at the specified location.
 The socket can be used to decrypt and encrypt paths inside the filesystem.
-When using this option, make sure that the direcory you place the socket in is not world-accessible.
+When using this option, make sure that the directory you place the socket in is not world-accessible.
 For example, `/run/user/UID/my.socket` would be suitable.